On Temporal Graph Exploration: Restricted Underlying Graphs

 \end{proof}

-\begin{observation} There is a temporal cycle graph in which the optimal exploration requires at least $2n-3$ steps. \end{observation}
+\begin{observation} For every $n\ge3$, there is a temporal cycle of length $n$ in which the optimal exploration requires at least $2n-3$ time steps. \end{observation}

-\begin{proofsketch} Assume that $u,v,w$ is a subpath of the cycle and the agent is initially at $u$.
-Let the edge $\{u,v\}$ be absent for the first $n-2$ steps, and let the edge $\{v,w\}$ be absent in all steps after that.
+\begin{proof} Assume that $u,v,w$ are three consecutive vertices in this order of the cycle and the agent is initially at $u$.
+Let the edge $\{u,v\}$ be absent for the first $n-2$ time steps, and let the edge $\{v,w\}$ be absent in all time steps after that.
+The agent cannot traverse the edge $\{v,w\}$ as it can reach neither $v$ nor $w$ before the edge disappears forever.
+So, the only two candidates for an optimal exploration schedule are the following: We can either wait at $u$ until $\{u,v\}$ is available ($n-2$ time steps), move to $v$ ($1$~time step) and then walk to $w$ ($n-1$ time steps), giving a total of $2n-2$ time steps, or walk to $w$ in $n-2$ time steps and then from $w$ to $v$ in $n-1$ time steps, giving a total of $2n-3$ time steps.